hachibeeDI/mayoiga/README.md

 - Form level validation
 - Submit level validation
 - Less learning cost
-- Cooperate with any component library
+- Cooperate with any component library (Bootstarap, MaterialDesign, ant-design or whatever )

 With less boilerplate code!!

 You can see more working demo [under the example directory](example/src/demo-app.tsx) .

-## Conceptual sample
+## How to use

+### API you should see

+There are only two functions which you should know to use Mayoiga.

+- useForm
+- createFormScope

+And if you would like to bring it to production, you need to know how to about `InputProtocol`.
+To know about that, `mayoiga/lib/forms` can be a good example.

-Minimum example:
+### Minimum example:

 ```typeScript